 Among these legendary stories is the legend of the arrow shooter, which tells the story of a hunter who did not hunt out of hunger but out of ambition.

-His wise grandfather, observing that he was dying of hunger, decided to cure him with achiote under the promise that when he hunted he would do it out of hunger and not out of ambition, with the achiote he was cured and kept his promise.
+His wise grandfather, observing that he was dying of hunger, decided to cure him with achiote on the condition that when he hunted he would do it out of hunger and not out of ambition.
+The achiote cured him and he kept his promise.

 ▷ Buynama or the man of water

-The legend of Buynama or the man of water, narrates that human beings are born from the seeds of the achiote bush and through these they have populated the earth.
+The legend of Buynama or the man of water explains that human beings are born from the seeds of the achiote bush and through these they have populated the earth.

 For Castillo & Uhía (2009), it is emphasized that when the first achiote seeds were planted on earth, human beings began to appear and the gods wondered who would have been responsible for this.

 Another legend is that of the Achiote and the Huito, which according to Flores (2010), tells the story of two beautiful women who traveled through the jungle looking for a boyfriend.
 In their adventure they met a captivating character, but an evil hunter caught them to make them his wives.

 After being deceived, they asked the spirit of the jungle to turn them into useful plants, and the great spirit agreed to transform them.
 He turned one with reddish hair into the shape of an achiote tree, and another, with black hair, into a Wituk tree.